 We maintain a \$7.0 billion 364-day multi-currency line of credit with a consortium of domestic and international banks to be used in certain situations by CME Clearing.
 We have the option to request an increase in the line from \$7.0 billion to \$10.0 billion.
 We may use the proceeds to provide temporary liquidity in the unlikely event of a clearing firm default, in the event of a liquidity constraint or default by a depositary (custodian of the collateral) or in the event of a temporary disruption with the payments systems that would delay payment of settlement variation between us and our clearing firms.
 The credit agreement requires us to pledge certain assets to the line of credit custodian prior to drawing on the line of credit.
 Pledged assets may include clearing firm guaranty fund deposits held by us in the form of cash or U.S. Treasury securities.
 Performance bond collateral of a defaulting clearing firm may also be used to secure a draw on the line.
-In addition to the 364-day multi-currency line of credit, we also have the option to use our \$2.3 billion multi-currency revolving senior credit facility to provide liquidity for our clearing house in the unlikely event of default.
+In addition to the 364-day multi-currency line of credit, we also have the option to use our \$2.4 billion multi-currency revolving senior credit facility to provide liquidity for our clearing house in the unlikely event of default.

-At December 31, 2017, aggregate performance bond deposits for clearing firms for all three financial safeguard packages was \$130.9 billion, including \$41.8 billion of cash performance bond deposits and \$2.3 billion of letters of credit.
+At December 31, 2018, aggregate performance bond deposits for clearing firms for both financial safeguard packages was \$143.2 billion including \$38.2 billion of cash performance bond deposits and \$2.7 billion of letters of credit.
 A defaulting firm's performance bond deposits can be used in the event of default of that clearing firm.

-The following shows the available assets at December 31, 2017 in the event of a payment default by a clearing firm for the base financial safeguard package after first utilizing the defaulting firm's available assets:
+The following shows the available assets at December 31, 2018 in the event of a payment default by a clearing firm for the base financial safeguard package after first utilizing the defaulting firm's available assets:

-(in millions) Available Assets
+(in millions) CME Clearing Available Assets

 Designated corporate contributions for futures and options (1) \$ 100.0

-Guaranty fund contributions (2) 4,635.8
+Guaranty fund contributions (2) 4,096.0

-Assessment powers (3) 12,748.4
+Assessment powers (3) 11,264.0